Anthropic constraint on transient variations of fundamental constants

-Qualitatively, an increase in $\alpha$ can be mapped into a reduction in the apparent value of c, amplifying relativistic effects.
-To properly describe this ultra-relativistic regime, we solve the four-component Dirac equation~\cite{Reiher2015}, carrying out ab initio calculations with the DIRAC package~\cite{DIRAC21} and other non-perturbative methods.
+\textit{Effects of large $\alpha$ variations ---} Qualitatively, an increase in $\alpha$ can be mapped into a reduction in the apparent value of speed of light $c$, amplifying relativistic effects.
+To properly describe this ultra-relativistic regime, we solve the four-component Dirac equation~\cite{Reiher2015} using the DIRAC package~\cite{DIRAC21} and other non-perturbative-in-$\alpha$ methods.
 We start with the hydrogen ion with a point-like nucleus.
 The ground state energy is given by

 As $\alpha$ increases, the energy is lowered towards the lower continuum (Dirac sea, Fig.~\ref{fig:Dirac}) until $\alpha$ reaches 1 where $\varepsilon_{{1s}_{1/2}}=-m_ec^2$.
 For $\alpha>1$, the argument of the square root becomes negative and $\varepsilon_{{1s}_{1/2}}$ acquires an imaginary part: the ground state becomes unstable.
-A more realistic analysis with a finite-sized nucleus shows that the ${1s}_{1/2}$ energy ``dives'' into the Dirac sea at $-{2m}_ec^2$ at the critical value of $\alpha^\star\approx1.04=143\alpha_0$, see SM.
-For $\alpha>\alpha^\star$, the discrete ${1s}_{1/2}$ level becomes embedded into the Dirac sea continuum.
+A more realistic analysis with a finite-sized nucleus shows that the ${1s}_{1/2}$ energy ``dives'' into the Dirac sea at $-{2m}_ec^2$ at the critical value of $\alpha^\star\approx1.04=143\alpha_0$, see Appendix B. For $\alpha>\alpha^\star$, the discrete ${1s}_{1/2}$ level becomes embedded into the Dirac sea continuum.
 Then an electron-positron pair is emitted spontaneously and the vacuum becomes electrically charged, as discussed in the context of determining the critical nuclear charge with $\alpha$ fixed to its nominal value~\cite{ZeldovichPopov1972,GreRei02QED_book}.